vaprdev/AlanRice.me/project_pages/notepad.markdown

 NotePad was a rails project that I built to simulate Twitter.
 It was an interesting experience combining Backbone and Rails, two technologies I'd never used in conjunction.
 Using Backbone was a huge revelation for me from a UI standpoint, as it was the first time I saw that JS can allow you to manipulate content without refreshing the page.

-NotePad also taught me the core concepts behind building CRUD functionality, and the specific cases where it can be tricky.
-I wanted users to be able to edit posts, and getting the edit functionality and UI to be clear to users was a unique challenge.
+NotePad also taught me the core concepts behind building CRUD functionality.
+I wanted users to be able to do any of the main action they're used to doing on other sites, including editing posts (or canceling an edit).
+NotePad marked a shift in my thought process where, through the CRUD system, I started designing any code I wrote around the end-user's experience.

-In the future I want to develop the app to have a stronger social element.
-As of now, users see other posts from random users, but I'd like to developer a follower system, where content is tailored depending on who a user follows.
+Sometime down the road I want to add a lot more to NotePad.
+The first major step would be to make the social part of the app come together.
+I want users to be able to friend each other, follow each other, comment and like each-others posts, etc.